open5e/open5e/source/classes/cleric.rst

 Divine Domain
 ^^^^^^^^^^^^^

-Choose one domain related to your deity: Knowledge, Life, Light, Nature, Tempest, Trickery, or War.
-Eac domain is detailed at the end of the class description, and each one provides examples of gods associated with it.
+Choose one domain related to your deity, such as Life.
+Each domain is detailed at the end of the class description, and each one provides examples of gods associated with it.
 Your choice grants you domain spells and other features when you choose it at 1st level.
 It also grants you additional ways to use